8770 8270WhatsApp

 Skip to main content

-Why Does My Aircon Keep Tripping the Breaker?
+Why Does My Aircon Keep Tripping The Breaker?

-1. Current Leakage or Short Event
+1. Current Leak Or Short Event

 • Breaker trips immediately or soon after startup.